rishiosaur/oss/README.md

 1. Create an issue using the "New Profile" template and fill it out using your proposal.
 2. Edit `profiles.json` according to your own profile on your fork, and make a PR mentioning your corresponding issue.
-3. Fix any merge conflicts and/or build errors (your PR will be merged _automatically_ as soon as all checks pass).
+3. Fix any merge conflicts, iteration procedures and/or build errors (your PR will be merged as soon as all checks pass & one of the moderators approves it).

-# Development
+# Development - If you're interested in going a bit deeper!

 ## Getting Started